Overview

 Chambers USA describes Mark as “great — he is super smart, super responsive and very easy to work with, always giving practical advice.”
 Chambers notes his “vast knowledge and strong business acumen,” “pragmatic” approach and a way of “condensing complicated issues into plain language that is easy to understand.”
 In profiling his work, The National Law Journal cited descriptions of Mark as “exceedingly smart in an understated way,” and emphasized his “legal talent and lack of pretension.”

-Mark has substantial experience representing clients in complex matters related to the False Claims Act, securities and commodities regulation, antitrust, trade secret theft, export controls and other regulatory issues.
+Recognized as a BTI Client Service All-Star, Mark has substantial experience representing clients in complex and sensitive matters related to the False Claims Act, securities and commodities regulation, manufacturing practices (including FDA cGMP regulation), anti-corruption, antitrust, trade secret theft, export control, environmental law and other regulatory issues.
 Mark also advises clients in evaluating and mitigating compliance risks and is deeply involved in the Firm’s Japan practice.

 Prior to joining Kirkland, Mark served for a decade at the U.S. Department of Justice.
 Mark worked in senior leadership and supervisory roles at the U.S. Attorney’s Office in Chicago, including as Chief of Appeals, Deputy Chief of Financial Crimes and Special Prosecutions, head of the Medicare Fraud Task Force, Criminal Health Care Fraud Coordinator, Food and Drug Administration Coordinator and Child Exploitation Crimes Coordinator.
 He tried numerous complex fraud and other cases before juries and briefed or edited more than 100 appeals before the U.S. Court of Appeals for the Seventh Circuit.